mark-summerfield/songbird/ROADMAP.md

 For Insert and Update create default forms.

+Form window names must have the form "{Table,view}name Form" so that they can be distinguished from tables, views, and queries and can be saved/restored to/from JSON ui.

 (_Italicised_ options are to be implemented later; see below)

 ### 0.4.3 View→Show Row Numbers